MichielvdVelde/eve-sso/README.md

 or the example for more information on how to use this module (documentation is forthcoming).

+The received access token is automatically verified as well.

 Before using the module you must create an application in the [Eve Online developers section](https://developers.eveonline.com/).
 This will give you the required client ID and secret.